Arthur Clery: Personal life

 Clery was a close friend of Tom Kettle, with whom he founded a dining club, the "Cui Bono".
 Hugh Kennedy was also a lifelong friend.
 As Auditor of the L & H he tried to prevent James Joyce from reading a paper praising Ibsen (Clery had asserted that "the effect of Henrik Ibsen is evil") but Joyce succeeded in reading it after he argued his case with the college president.
 The principal influence on Clery was the Irish Ireland editor D. P. Moran, to whose weekly paper, The Leader Clery became a frequent contributor.
 (Clery also wrote as "Chanel" for the University College paper at St. Stephen's, and as "Arthur Synan" for the New Ireland Review.)
 In addition to The Idea of a Nation, Clery published Dublin Essays (1920) and (as Arthur Synan) The coming of the king.

 Death

-Clery died, unmarried, in November 1932 in Dublin from pneumonia contracted at a public meeting.
+Clery died, unmarried, in November 1932 in Dublin from heart failure caused by pneumonia.